TwilioLatamEngHub/plugin-conversations-park-an-interaction/README.md

 ### Plugin

-- First install the dependencies in the plugin's folder:
+- First install the dependencies in the plugin's folder and create the `.env` file:

 ```bash
 # If you are inside the serverless folder, first run: cd ..